 That was over two weeks ago.

-Jeff Merkley’s office commented that the Treasury Department is now promising a finished Volcker rule “before the end of the year” (or rather, they hope to finish it by the end of the year).
+Jeff Merkley’s office commented that the Treasury Department is now promising a finished Volcker rule “before the end of the year.”
 This is indicative of how regulators have consistently blown past deadlines for Dodd-Frank law on rules large and small.
 The effect is to, first, give more time to the financial industry to operate under the old rules, and second, to give them more time to lobby regulators over watering down the new rules.

 Speaking of watering down, House Financial Services Chairman Spencer Bachus launched an unusual initiative yesterday, asking the public to rewrite the Volcker rule before it’s even written.